andela-cuchendu/checkpoint1/README.md

 ### Why the project is useful
   -This is useful as users do not have to remember all their favorite news sources URL.

-### How users can get started with the project
-  - Requirements
-  - How to setup the project/Installation/Configuration
-  - How to run tests

 ### Tech